-4. To increase transparency surrounding Hamilton Police Services spending and to stop the ticketing and surveilling marginalized Hamiltonians.
+4. To increase transparency surrounding Hamilton Police Services spending and cases involving police violence, such as those in which officers have used excessive force.

+5. To stop the ticketing and surveilling marginalized Hamiltonians.

 In the face of cyclical police violence happening throughout North America right now, there is no better time to commit ourselves to change.
 We have seen that investing in body cameras, civilian reviews or de-escalation and implicit bias training doesn't work.
 What we need in Hamilton is leadership that can initiate a reduction in the immense police violence that targets our most marginalized people, toward the eventual abolition of police and prisons.
 In order to do this, I call on you and the City Council to reduce funding in these ways: